umutevren/umutevren/README.md

 - **My latest personal project**: "Shame Network".
 I developed a website called [rezilsiniz.com](https://rezilsiniz.com/), targeting Turkish celebrities, influencers, and public figures who remained silent during a politically charged boycott movement.
 This movement, sparked by the arrest of Ekrem İmamoğlu in March 2025, escalated into a nationwide anti-government protest.
 The project was developed to reflect public frustration over their lack of solidarity.
    - I built the website using TypeScript and JavaScript.
 I know it's not visually stunning yet.
 I'm still learning and improving my skills in these languages.
 But I'm hopeful it will get better with time!

-- 🌱 On the way of learning *Docker*
+- 🌱 On the way of learning *Amazon Sagemaker & Azure *

 - Programming languages : <br />
  ![R](https://img.shields.io/badge/r-%23276DC3.svg?style=for-the-badge&logo=r&logoColor=white)